xxw2101/RIOT-DEMO/README.md

 # RIOT-DEMO

+Hi there,
-Hi there, for this week's assignment, i was not able to upload any video due to the series problem caused by vpn connections. i had problem accessing online videos as well, therefore, i kinda of yahooed some main features regarding the Riot.
+For this week's assignment, I have to apologize for the inconvenience that I was not able to upload any video due to the series problems caused by VPN connections.
+I have trouble accessing online videos as well, the internet connection is on and off very often, therefore, I kinda of yahooed some main features regarding the Riot.

+here's some summary that i find interesting about the Riot.

-for Riot, there are two basic type: real time or the local; the real time requires riot.js plus the compiler file, link sthe riot with tag file. such as:<script type="tag/riot" src="tags/main.tag"></script>
+for Riot, there are two basic type: real time or the local; the real time requires riot.js plus the compiler file, link sthe riot with tag file. such as:
+<script type="tag/riot" src="tags/main.tag"></script>

-for index file, the <script> part has to come with riot.amount ("*")for loading specific tag.
+for index file, the <script> part has to come with riot.amount ("*")to load specific tag.

-for loop in Riot, state early in parent styles
+for loop in Riot, child element directly correspond to the key in the loop and the value;

 <main>
 <div each = { person }>
     <h1>{ name }</h1>